Home / Learning Center / What Is Good Debt vs Bad Debt?

 Credit Cards

-Payday Loans and Other Short-Term Debt
+Payday Loans and Other Short-Term Loans

 If your credit is less than stellar, you may feel like you don’t have a lot of options.
 There are lenders out there that offer short-term, high-interest loans that can help in a pinch, but in almost every situation, borrowing money this way only makes your situation worse.